 By Dermatology Consultants

-If you have pink, rough, flaky spots on your face or other sun-exposed areas, they may be a type of precancer called actinic keratoses (AKs).
-A small percentage of AKs will turn into Squamous Cell Carcinoma (SCC), which is the second most common type of skin cancer.
-AKs can be a very subtle finding and are nearly always the result of many years of sun damage.
+pink, rough, flaky spots on your face or other sun-exposed areas, they may be a type of precancer called actinic keratoses (AKs).
+Some AKs – a small percentage – turn into Squamous Cell Carcinoma (SCC).
+SCC is the second most common type of skin cancer, after Melanoma.
+AKs can be hard to find and are almost always caused by many years of sun damage.

-You can think of the above options as either weeding the garden (spot treatment) or spraying a weed killer on the entire lawn (field treatment).
-Speak to your dermatologist to assess for precancerous change and to create a treatment plan.
-As always, utilize sunscreen and other sun-protective measures to prevent further sun damage
+Think of these options as either pulling up weeds from the garden (spot treatment) or spraying a weed killer over your whole lawn (field treatment).
+Talk to your dermatologist about checking for precancerous change and if any AKs are found, creating a plan for treatment.
+Always use sunscreen and other sun-protective measures to prevent additional sun damage.

-The skin is not the only part of our body that changes as we age.
-Fat pads and the bone structure underneath the skin are responsible for many of the folds and transformed facial shape that comes with added years.
-Fat pads in the cheeks will descend and create loss of volume and jowling.
-Bone structure undergoes predictable changes that can result in effects such as sunken tear troughs and a less prominent jawline.
-In general, facial proportions descend and create an inversion of the “triangle of youth”.
+Skin isn’t the only part of us that changes as we age.
+Fat that pads bone and the actual bone structure under the skin are the reason many of the folds and facial shape transformation happen with age.
+Fat pads in the cheeks descend and create jowls and a loss of volume.
+Bone structure naturally changes, but the change results in effects like sunken tear troughs and a jawline that’s less prominent.
+Facial proportions in general descend and create an inversion of the “triangle of youth.”

-The good news is that we are now living in 2020, with the existence of injectable fillers.
-These fillers provide a non-invasive way of restoring facial structure.
-Far and away the most common type of filler material is hyaluronic acid (HA).
-HA is a naturally occurring molecule found in the joints, eyes, and skin.
-It has been used as a temporary filler with effects lasting anywhere from 6 months to 2 years.
-HA fillers have been on the market for several years and are generally very safe (there exists a small incidence of complications, as with any procedure).
+There’s good news, though.
+We have injectable fillers that provide a non-invasive way of correcting facial structure.
+By far the most common filler is hyaluronic acid (HA).
+HA occurs naturally in joints, eyes and skin.
+For injectables it has been used as a temporary filler with effects that last anywhere from 6 months to 2 years.
+HA fillers have been available for several years and are generally very safe (there is still a small chance of complications, as with any procedure).

-By age 40, most individuals have already experienced some change in facial 3-dimensional structure and could benefit from treatment with fillers.
-Your dermatologist can assess if you are a candidate for fillers and discuss the treatment in further detail.
+By age 40 most people have experienced some change at least some change in their facial 3-dimensional structure and could benefit from injectable fillers.
+Ask your dermatologist if you are a candidate for fillers and talk about the treatment in more detail.